 Cordyceps contains many amino acids, minerals, vitamins, trace elements and its own unique active compounds such as adenosine, cordycepic acid, and polysaccharides.
 Adenosine is an energy carrier that helps support the transfer of energy throughout the body.
 Cordycepic acid seems to improve circulation.
 The polysaccharides help boost the immune system.

-Modern researchers have found that Cordyceps seems to help improve respiratory and heart functions, reduce kidney and liver conditions, support the immune systems, increase energy levels, and enhance sexual function.
+Modern researchers have found that Cordyceps seems to help improve respiratory and heart functions, reduce kidney and liver conditions, support the immune system, increase energy levels, and enhance sexual function.
 Also, Cordyceps may have a positive effect on memory, appetite, and sleep patterns.

 Cordyceps is a unique nutritional herb that has been used for many centuries in China, Japan, and other Asian countries.
 From a nutritional viewpoint, Cordyceps is a well-balanced nutritious whole food.
 Each vegetarian capsule contains 500 mg of Cordyceps Sinensis and 20 mg of Lipase.